auth0/docs/articles/logs/streams/datadog.md

 ![Datadog Settings Form](/media/articles/logs/datadog/tutorial-3.png)

 6. Click **Save**.
 7. You're done!
-When Auth0 writes the next tenant log, you'll receive a copy of that log event in Datadog with the `source` and `service` set to `auth0`.
+When Auth0 writes the next log event, you'll receive a copy of that log event in Datadog with the `source` and `service` set to `auth0`.

 ### View logs in Datadog